MatthewMawby/SearchIndex/README.md

   queryID: string
 }
 ```
+Note that the queryID is the SQS messageGroupID.

 The aggregator is responsible for combining the results of the parallel
 searches and resolving any consistency issues.
 This is done by ensuring that